microsoft/api-guidelines/azure/Guidelines.md

 #### Use PATCH instead of PUT for updates

-The HTTP PUT verb is an idemopotent apply operation for the API version being used.
+The HTTP PUT verb is an idempotent apply operation for the API version being used.
 The [Microsoft API Guidelines already recommend the use of PATCH](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#742-patch) for updates.

 Consider the following sequence: